TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 %>
 ```

-To trigger this RCE, the application code needs to render the view with `HttpResponse::newHttpViewResponse("Example.csp")`.
+To trigger this RCE, the application code needs to render the view with `HttpResponse::newHttpViewResponse("Example.csp")`{language=cpp}.

 The following diagram shows where code execution occurs along the pipeline.
 We'll update the diagram as we explore other vectors.